Student Spotlight: Gail Tanzer

 Art History, Languages, Writing

 Gail Tanzer began taking art history courses at College of DuPage about 20 years ago.

-"Having graduated with a master’s from the University of Chicago some time before then, I was well-established in my social work career," she said.
-"However, I was always interested in art history.
-So, at the age of 47, I took my first art history class from Lynn MacKenzie, who was the head of the department at that time.
-I loved the class so much that I was eager to take every other art history class that COD offered."
+“Having graduated with a master’s from the University of Chicago some time before then, I was well-established in my social work career,” she said.
+“However, I was always interested in art history.
+So I took my first art history class from Lynn MacKenzie, who was the head of the department at that time.
+I loved the class so much that I was eager to take every other art history class that COD offered.”

 By the time she was done, Tanzer applied for and was hired to be a part-time adjunct art history teacher at a local university.
 She has since retired from teaching and social work, and she took time to relax until discovering her next path: writing a historic fiction novel about Ducci di Buoninsegna, an artist she admired but thought was under-appreciated in modern times.

 “I had done a report on Duccio for my very first art history class.
 I loved his altarpiece and especially his scene of Christ Entering Jerusalem on the back of the altarpiece,” she said.
 “Shortly after Duccio died, he became known as the ‘Father of Sienese Painting,’ which included some of his illustrious apprentices as well as other painters in Siena who created with gold and dazzling colors.
 Duccio’s real innovation, though, was that he was one of the very first artists to depict human beings realistically and to show them in action within their city and its architecture.”

 Tanzer returned to College of DuPage to learn what she needed to create a good book.
 She studied Italian for a year and used the knowledge of both the language and the Italian culture to visit Siena and complete her research on Duccio.
 She also took a writing workshop class that helped improve her writing style.